 - What financial assistance is available, including information on all federal, state and institutional financial aid programs. - What the deadlines are for submitting applications for each of the financial aid programs available. - What the cost of attending is, and what the refund policy is. - What criteria are used to select financial aid recipients. - How financial need is determined.
-This process includes how costs for tuition and fees, room and board, travel, books and supplies, personal and miscellaneous expenses, etc., are considered in each budget. - What resources (such as parental contribution, other financial aid, assets, etc.) are considered in the calculation of need. - How much financial need, as determined by the institution, has been met. - About the various programs in the student aid package.
-If the students believe they have been treated unfairly, they may request reconsideration of the award made. - What portion of the financial aid received must be repaid, and what portion is grant aid.
-If the aid is a loan, the students have the right to know what the interest rate is, the total amount that must be repaid, the payback procedures, and the length of time to repay the loan and when the repayment is to begin. - How the school determines whether the students are making satisfactory academic progress and what happens if the students are not.
+This process includes how costs for tuition and fees, room and board, travel, books and supplies, personal and miscellaneous expenses, etc., are considered in each budget. - What resources (such as parental contribution, other financial aid, assets, etc.) are considered in the calculation of need.

+- How much financial need, as determined by the institution, has been met. - About the various programs in the student aid package.
+If the students believe they have been treated unfairly, they may request reconsideration of the award made. - How the school determines whether the students are making satisfactory academic progress and what happens if the students are not.